Pan-Zihao/Pan-Zihao.github.io/_pages/about.md

 ***Zihao Pan**, Weibin WU, Yu Tong, Jinyi Wang, Yitong Qiao, Zibin Zheng IEEE Fellow*

-We propose a semantic-based adversarial attack method for practical scenarios.
-In this setting, the attacker can only implement the attack through model queries.
-Our approach leverages a novel automated framework based on Large Language Models (LLMs) to search for adversarial visual representations across an extensive semantic space.
-Subsequently, text-to-image models can transform these representations into highly aligned images, serving as adversarial visual inputs for LVLMs.
-As these adversarial inputs are embodied in natural language, the interpretability of the attacks is significantly enhanced.
-Extensive experiments have demonstrated the effectiveness and versatility of our method, particularly its adaptability to various downstream tasks and LVLMs without task-specific designs.
-This research contributes to the undstanding of LVLM vulnerabilities and paves the way for more robust multimodal AI systems.

-2024.9.26: Our work is in progress.
+2024.10.23: Our work is in progress.
 The paper and all the code will be uploaded after completion, so stay tuned!
 </div>
 </div>